The I-League: Introduction

 Football has been played in India for over 150 years, but it is only relatively recently that it has come to be organized to international standards.

-The I-League is controlled by the All India Football Foundation (AIFF), the official manager of all professional football in the country.
+The I-League is controlled by the All India Football Federation (AIFF), the official manager of all professional football in the country.
 The AIFF was founded in 1937, out of a desire to unite what had until then been a largely regional sport.

 Prior to the AIFF the “face” of Indian football was West Bengal’s Indian Football Association (IFA), founded in 1893.